JamesBara/LCD_Library/README.md

 Define either LCD_8_BIT_MODE or LCD_4_BIT_MODE, depending on the amount of data lines you are planning to use.
 This library is compatible only with gcc.

 # How to port the library:
+## This part of the readme has been modified and is @todo.

 To port the library modify the appropriate hardware callback functions of the lcd.h file.

 STM32 example for GPIOA pin 0 set as the LCD E pin: